 The Northern Lights

-Don’t be unprepared for your trip to The Northern Lights (as we were) – head over to my 11 Things to Know Before visiting Iceland for the First Time post, where you will find some handy tips for seeing The Northern Lights.
+Don’t be unprepared for your trip to The Northern Lights (as we were) – head over to my 11 Things to Know Before visiting Iceland for the First Time post, where you will find some handy tips for seeing and photographing The Northern Lights.

 - Thingvellir National Park